Top 20 Company Headshots Examples to Elevate Your Professional Image

 Visual Approach

 The visual approach balanced formal attire with a natural expression.
-We coached for a genuine smile in some frames and a more serious, focused look in others.
+Coaching was provided for a genuine smile in some frames and a more serious, focused look in others.
 Different contexts require different images.
 An investor deck calls for gravitas.
 A podcast guest bio can show more warmth.

-Next, let’s see how we handle company-wide photo days on location.
+Next, let's see how company-wide photo days on location are handled.

 On Location Headshots NYC: Company-Wide Photo Day Examples